jschuel/MIGDAL_simulator/README.md

 7. Charge readout after amplified charge is drifted through the induction gap

-Details about this simulator and how to use it can be found in the (https://migdal-simulator.readthedocs.io/en/latest/index.html)[official documentation]
+Details about this simulator and how to use it can be found in the [official documentation](https://migdal-simulator.readthedocs.io/en/latest/index.html)

 [!fig](docs/source/figures/schematic.png)